apollographql/subscriptions-transport-ws/docs/source/authentication.md

 );
 ```

-The example above validates the user's token that is sent with the first initialization message on the transport, then looks up the user and returns the user object as a Promise.
+The example above validates the user's token that is sent with the first initialization message on the transport, then it looks up the user and returns the user object as a Promise.
 The user object found will be available as `context.currentUser` in your GraphQL resolvers.

 In case of an authentication error, the Promise will be rejected, and the client's connection will be rejected as well.